Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 This guide is made STRICTLY for Fedora Workstation and all it's spins (KDE and Cosmic) and Fedora Atomic (Silverblue, Kinoite and Sway).

+For users with encrypted drives using LUKS, you will follow some extra steps after installation to avoid issues after rebooting (steps listed below appropriately).
+Please note that there are reports that these steps get overridden after kernel updates.
+Please read issue: https://github.com/Comprehensive-Wall28/Nvidia-Fedora-Guide/issues/5 for potential solution and report in survey how it went.
+Otherwise for a better experience you can disable LUKS.

 * **Sway Users**
 For users of Sway and Sway Atomic (Sericea), you will need to open `/etc/sway/environment` and uncomment or add the following two lines: